shaedrich/explore/docs/API.md

 * Contains only letters, numbers, and hyphens
 * At most 35 characters long

+Furthermore,
+* The related topic must not be the same as the topic itself
+* The related topic must not be listed more than once under `related`
+* The topic must not have more than 10 related topics
+* The related topic must not be listed under `aliases` as well

 Formatted as `topic1, topic2, topic3`.

 ### released
 (if applicable) Date of first release.
 Formatted as `MONTH DD, YYYY`, `MONTH YYYY`, or just `YYYY`.

 ### short_description
 (required) A short description of the topic, which will be used on the Explore homepage, Topics subpage, and other preview areas.
 Must be 130 characters or less.
 Emoji are not allowed.
+Must not be the same as the body

 ### topic
 (required) Name of the topic, which will be used in the URL, e.g. `https://github.com/topics/[URL]`.
 Formatted as lowercase.